Book Meeting

 1. User Research:

 One of the primary responsibilities of a UX designer is to conduct user research to understand the needs and behaviours of users.
-This may involve conducting surveys, user interviews, and usability tests to help the user experience designer gather feedback and insights about human users of the product.
+This may involve conducting surveys, user interviews, and usability tests to help the best app interface user experience designer gather feedback and insights about human users of the product.

 2. Creating User Personas: